eisukeesaki/libft/README.md

 # What is `libft`?

-**This is my own implementation of the Standard C Library.
-I also built and added my own functions that would be useful for my future C projects.**
+**This is my own implementation of the Standard C Library, along with my original functions that will become useful for my future C projects.**

 To maximize my learning experience, I Implemented all of the functions using only the most fundamental functions.